 Wrap-up meeting… and we are done 🙂

-Please keep in mind that dates are tentative – they depend on the planning of local New Year ceremonies, availability of vehicles, state of roads – many were badly damaged in the earthquake a few years ago – and ohers.
+Please keep in mind that dates are tentative – they depend on the planning of ceremonies and meetings with the masters, availability of vehicles, state of roads – many were badly damaged in the earthquake a few years ago – and ohers.
 This is Asia.

-Day 11 – fly back home.
-We have a group transfer from the hotel.
+Day 12 – fly back home.
+We have a group transfer from the guesthouse.

 How much?
-The trip, without flights, is 555 EUR.
+The trip, without flights, is 777 EUR.
 Entrance tickets and donations to monasteries are not included.
-In terms of pocket money, a meal can be 6-7 EUR, but bring lots for shopping, it is a paradise for the ones that love Buddhist Mandalas, meditation parafernalia, silver jewelry, semiprecious stones… 1 EUR = 122 rupees.
+In terms of pocket money, a meal can be 6-7 EUR, but bring lots for shopping, it is a paradise for the ones that love Buddhist Mandalas, meditation parafernalia, silver jewelry, semiprecious stones… 1 EUR = cca 130 rupees.

 For inquiries, registrations and further information please write to andreeai@yahoo.com or leave a message at +40722402068.